mbasilyan/Stop-Sign-Detection/README.md

 =====================
 Prototype
 -----------
 Some quick prototype code to experiment with some old computer vision concepts and get some first time exposure to Open CV.
-This is was one my early python projects so it's probably not very Pythonic.
+This was one my early python projects so it's probably not very Pythonic.

 This code takes a "prototype" stop sign (stopPrototype.png) and creates a pyramid out of it by downsampling (read more here: https://en.wikipedia.org/wiki/Pyramid_(image_processing)) then it slides the pyramid one slice at a time over the target image, computing the mean square error.
 The slice with the mean square error is determined to be the stop sign.
 Actually works ok!